Maximality and numeraires in convex sets of nonnegative random variables: Introduction

-A next natural step is to explore the richness of outer support points of a set $\C \subset \lzp$ on its outer boundary $\Cmax$.
-To ensure that the discussion is not void, it is established that if $\C$ is convex, max-closed and bounded in $\lz$, then there exists at least one outer support point of $\C$; this fact implies in particular that the outer boundary of $\C$ is non-empty.
-It is further shown by an example in Subsection \ref{subsec: exa} that there exists a space $\lz$ and a convex and compact set $\C \subset \lzp$ containing an element in $\Cmax$ that is \emph{not} an outer support point.
+N\'umeraires are maximal elements of convex sets.
+A natural question is to explore the richness of $\Cnum$, the class of \num s of a set $\C \subset \lzp$, in its outer boundary $\Cmax$.
+To ensure that the discussion is not void, it is established that if $\C$ contains a strictly positive element and is convex, max-closed and bounded in $\lz$, then $\Cnum \neq \emptyset$.
+It is further shown by an example in \S~\ref{subsec: exa} that there exists a space $\lz$ and a convex and compact set $\C \subset \lzp$ containing an element in $\Cmax \setminus \Cnum$.
 (An infinite-dimensional space is required for such example.
-In finite-dimensional Euclidean spaces all boundary points of a closed and convex set are support points, and the same can be shown in the present non-standard set-up.
+In finite-dimensional Euclidean spaces all boundary points of a closed and convex set are support points, and it can be shown in the present non-standard set-up that any strictly positive maximal element is a \num.
 Note also that in infinite-dimensional spaces there are examples of proper closed convex subsets that have \emph{no} support points---see \cite{MR0149241}.)
-On the positive side, it is shown in Theorem \ref{thm: bishop-phelps} that outer support points of a convex, max-closed and bounded set $\C \subset \lzp$ are dense in the outer boundary $\Cmax$.
-In the context of Banach spaces, the celebrated result of Bishop and Phelps \cite[Theorem 7.43]{MR2378491} states that support points of closed and convex sets are dense on the boundary of the set.
-Therefore, Theorem \ref{thm: bishop-phelps} can be seen as a version of the Bishop-Phelps theorem in an extremely non-standard environment, where the topological space in question fails to even be locally convex.
+On the positive side, it is shown in Theorem \ref{thm: bishop-phelps} for convex, max-closed and bounded sets $\C \subset \lzp$ that contain at least one strictly positive element, $\Cnum$ is dense in $\Cmax$.
+In the context of Banach spaces, Bishop and Phelps Theorem \cite[Theorem 7.43]{MR2378491} states that support points of closed and convex sets are dense on the boundary of the set.
+Therefore, Theorem \ref{thm: bishop-phelps} can be seen as an analogue of the Bishop-Phelps theorem in an extremely non-standard environment, where the topological space in question fails to even be locally convex.

 The structure of the paper is simple.
-Section \ref{sec: warm-up} introduces and discusses max-closedness and outer support points, while in Section \ref{sec: BP} the aforementioned version of the Bishop-Phelps theorem is stated and proved.
-Certain technical results are gathered in Appendix \ref{sec: app}.
+Section \ref{sec: max} introduces and discusses maximal elements and max-closedness, Section \ref{sec: num} introduces \num s and shows that there exist maximal elements that are not \num s, while in Section \ref{sec: BP} the aforementioned density of \num s in the maximal elements for convex, max-closed and bounded in $\lz$ subsets of $\lzp$ that contains a strictly positive element is stated and proved.